saltyrtc/saltyrtc-meta/Protocol.md

 to the exact same `Array` of subprotocol strings it has provided to the WebSocket client implementation for subprotocol negotiation.

-When the server receives a 'client-hello' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the server has used in its previous messages to that client.
+When the server receives a 'client-auth' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the server has used in its previous messages to that client.
 The server SHALL check that the *subprotocols* field contains an `Array` of